fire1ce/3os.org/docs/penetration-testing/kali-linux/bettercap1.6.2.md

 ---
+title: Bettercap 1.6.2 Installation
-description: Bettercap 1.6.2 is a tool for Man In The Middle Attack and SSL Strip .
-You will find a series of practical example commands for running Bettercap 1.6.2.
+description: Bettercap 1.6.2 is a tool for Man In The Middle Attack and SSL Strip
+template: comments.html
+tags: [penetration-testing, tools]
 ---

 ## Bettercap 1.6.2 Installation